Revised National Medication Chart 2021

-Medication charts are used to record the medicines prescribed and administered to a patient along with any allergies and adverse reactions from medicines.
-A major initiative aimed at reducing medication errors and improving patient safety has been to standardise the paper-based medication charts used in New Zealand hospitals.
+The national medication charts are used in inpatient settings to record the medicines prescribed and administered to a patient, along with any allergies and adverse reactions from medicines.

-The Commission supports a suit of five inpatient national medication charts:
+The Commission supports a suite of five inpatient national medication charts:

 - 1-day (day stay) chart